 - 1 tsp ground black pepper

-- 6-7 Yukon gold potatoes, cooked and break into bite sized chunks (6 cups)
+- 6-7 Yukon gold potatoes, boiled, peeled and break into bite sized chunks (6 cups)

 - 4 cups water